A tooth bridge is a way to replace a missing tooth.

 - The two holding it in place are attached onto teeth on each side of the false tooth.

-- The adjacent teeth to the gap are prepared and a mould is taken for the construction of the bridge.
+- we prepare the adjacent teeth to the gap and take a mould for the construction of the bridge.

-- Approximately 3 weeks after the initial appointment the bridge is inserted and adjusted if needs be.
+- Approximately 3 weeks after the initial appointment we insert the bridge and adjusted if needs be.

 Between the appointments the bridge is sent to the dental laboratory for construction.
 In this time either a temporary resin bridge or temporary resin crowns will be constructed and fitted over your prepared teeth.